JamesRArroyo/list-view-widget/README.md

 ## Synopsis

 An Angular 2 Component that displays a vertical list of objects with a detailed view using a custom dynamic component.
+Feel free to contact me with questions.

 ## Motivation